Skip to content

 Rationale

-This drug gene interaction (DGI) pertains to the interaction between the vitamin K epoxide reductase complex subunit 1 (VKORC1) gene, the Cytochrome P450 2C9 (CYP2C9) gene, the Cytochrome P450 4F2 (CYP4F2) gene, and warfarin.
+This drug gene interaction (DGI) pertains to the interaction between warfarin and three genes; vitamin K epoxide reductase complex subunit 1 (VKORC1) gene, the Cytochrome P450 2C9 (CYP2C9) gene, and the Cytochrome P450 4F2 (CYP4F2) gene.
 Warfarin (brand name Coumadin®) works by decreasing the body’s ability to form blood clots by blocking the formation of vitamin K-dependent clotting factors that are necessary to form clots.

 Information presented on this page is based on evidence provided by the Clinical Pharmacogenomics Implementation Consortium (CPIC®).
 CPIC provides peer-reviewed, updated, evidence-based, and freely accessible guidelines for implementing pharmacogenomic results into actionable prescribing decisions for providers.
 CPIC guidelines include standardized terminology and a systematic grading of evidence and clinical recommendations published in a leading journal (Clinical Pharmacology and Therapeutics).